281clo/281clo/README.md

 ***

-Hey there, my name is Carlos McCrum and I am a Jr Data Scientist recently graduated from Flatiron School Data Science program (12/2021).
+Hey there, my name is Carlos McCrum and I am a Jr Data Engineer recently graduated from Flatiron School in Data Science.
+Currently working at Talent Path as a Jr. Data Engineer.

 - 🔭 I’m currently working on enriching my understanding in deep machine learning and data analytics.